StetsonRamey/stetsonramey/README.md

 - optimize the customer service and service quality
 - minimize the size of the team required to do so (leverage tech to be the team where possible)

-I spend my days learning new skills, improving business processes, and taking in the CA sunshine!
+I spend my days learning new skills, improving business processes, and taking in the CO sunshine!